• The University of Western Australia (M004), 35 Stirling Highway,

 Biography

-I am a Geographer, working across the areas of hydrology, geomorphology, Geographical Information Science (GIS) and remote sensing.
-My work is focused on advancing physical geography and our understanding of Australian landscape processes, particularly the impacts from changes in climate and human interaction with landscapes.
-I established and manage the Civil Aviation Safety Authority (CASA) licenced drone remote sensing group as Chief Remote Pilot for The University of Western Australia (CASA.ReOC.0628) and hold the institutional Remote Operators Certificate (ReOC).
-I manage and oversee the Remotely Piloted Aerial Sensing Platform and drone operations across the Faculty of Science at UWA.
+Nik Callow is a Geographer, working across the areas of hydrology, geomorphology, Geographical Information Science (GIS) and remote sensing.
+My work is focused on advancing physical geography and our understanding of Australian landscape processes, remote sensing of processes and changes from climate and human interaction with landscapes.

-Follow me and my work on: Twitter (@NikCallow), Google Scholar, Scopus and ORCiD
+Follow is work on: Twitter (@NikCallow), Google Scholar, Scopus LinkedIn and ORCiD

 Current projects